openenclave/openenclave/new_platforms/vscode-extension/README.md

 ## Known Issues

 * Building SGX enclaves is not currently supported.
+* If you see errors in an Edge container build that involve `standard_init_linux.go:207`, you are likely cross-building a container and need to add some packages:

+      sudo apt-get install -y qemu qemu-user-static qemu-user binfmt-support

 * We've had reports that downloading the SDK from git can be slow from within the extension, to work around any issue here, you can run these commands
     * Linux: